 This comment was posted on Divorced Girl Smiling and honestly, it’s heartbreaking.
 “I just don’t know how I’ll recover” sounds like a hopeless frame of mind.

-Here’s what I want to say to her:
+Here’s what I want to say to “My Husband Left Me and I Don’t Know How I’ll Ever Recover:

 It seems almost impossible right now to imagine that you will be happy again someday.
 I get it.
 You had a ring on your finger for over a decade.
-Your husband has taken your youth and your innocence, and you don’t really know what life is like without him.
+It might seem like your husband has taken your youth and your innocence, and you don’t really know what life is like without him.
 It’s very traumatizing and will have an affect on you forever.

 That said, here is the good news for “My husband left me.”
 You are only 30 years old!
 Most people don’t get married (for the first time) until over age 30.
 I know it is very very hard to imagine trusting and loving someone else someday, but since you are so young, you can have a whole life with another man if you want that.

-I know countless men and women whose husbands left them and every single one of them falls madly in love again at some point.
-It is a certainty.
-Unless they play the victim and focus on being bitter and angry about their ex.-which is a small population, in my opinion.
+I know countless men and women whose husbands left them and most ended up falling madly in love again at some point.
+Unless a person plays the victim and focuses on being bitter and angry about their ex.-which is a small population, in my opinion, I think people usually end up meeting someone.

 The point is, you WILL recover.
 How?
-I’m not sure.
 How long does it take?
-I have no idea, it’s different for everyone.
+It’s different for everyone, but not as long as you think.